-- 1. Be aware of your own and others' vulnerability when working alone with minors.
-Avoid being alone with children or youth at church activities and instead use a team approach to managing activities and emergency situations involving minors. - 2.
-Physical contact with minors can be misconstrued and should occur - a.
-Only when completely nonsexual and otherwise appropriate; and, - b.
-Never in private. - Refrain from - a.
+- a.
 The illegal possession or use of drugs or alcohol at all times; and, - b.
 The use of alcohol when working with minors. - 4.
-Clergy should not allow individual children or youth to stay overnight in the cleric's private accommodations or residence. - 5.
-Employees and volunteers should not provide shared, private, overnight accommodation for individual children or youth including, but not limited to, accommodations in any church-owned facility, private residence, hotel room, or any other place where there is no other adult supervision present. - 6.
-In rare, emergency situations, when accommodation is necessary for the health and well- being of a child or youth, one should take extraordinary care to protect all parties from the appearance of impropriety and from all risk of harm. - 7.
+Clergy should not allow individual children or youth to stay overnight in the cleric's private accommodations or residence. - Employees and volunteers should not provide shared, private, overnight accommodation for individual children or youth including, but not limited to, accommodations in any churchowned facility, private residence, hotel room, or any other place where there is no other adult supervision present. - 6.
+In rare, emergency situations, when accommodation is necessary for the health and wellbeing of a child or youth, one should take extraordinary care to protect all parties from the appearance of impropriety and from all risk of harm. - 7.
 Personnel and other administrative decisions shall meet civil and Canon Law obligations and also reflect Catholic social teachings and diocesan policies. - 8.
 One shall not use their position to exercise unreasonable or inappropriate power and authority. - 9.
 Be aware of warning signs that indicate potential problems with one's own spiritual, physical, mental, and/or emotional health and seek help immediately whenever you notice the warning signs. - 10.
 Adults, ages eighteen [18] and over who are expected to have regular or continuing contact with minors must complete the diocesan Creating and Maintaining Safe Environments training and educational program. - 11.
 All prospective and current employees, volunteers, and contractors whose service gives them direct contact with minors shall be subject to a background and reference check, including a criminal history record check as permitted by law, for any history of sexual misconduct involving minors.

 - 12. Each volunteer providing service to minors must read and sign the Volunteer Code of Conduct before providing services.
-In addition to the Code of Conduct requirements, the Volunteer Code of Conduct mandates that volunteers - Treat everyone with respect, loyalty, patience, integrity, courtesy, dignity, and consideration.
+In addition to the Code of Conduct requirements, the Volunteer Code of Conduct mandates that volunteers - a.
+Treat everyone with respect, loyalty, patience, integrity, courtesy, dignity, and consideration.
 Volunteers may not use profanity in the presence of children or youth, nor may they humiliate, ridicule, threaten, or degrade children or youth; - b.
 Use positive reinforcement rather than criticism, competition, or comparison when working with children or youth.
-Volunteers shall not use any discipline that frightens or humiliates children or youth, including spanking, shaking, or slapping; - c.
-Refuse to accept expensive gifts from children or youth or their parents without prior written approval from the pastor or administrator; - d.
-Refrain from giving expensive gifts to children or youth without prior written approval from their parent or guardian and the pastor or administrator: - e.
-Cooperate fully in any investigation of abuse of children or youth; - f. refrain from smoking or using tobacco products in the presence of children or youth; - g.
+Volunteers shall not use any discipline that frightens or humiliates children or youth, including spanking, shaking, or slapping; - Refuse to accept expensive gifts from children or youth or their parents without prior written approval from the pastor or administrator; - d.
+Refrain from giving expensive gifts to children or youth without prior written approval from their parent or guardian and the pastor or administrator; - e.
+Cooperate fully in any investigation of abuse of children or youth; - f.
+Refrain from smoking or using tobacco products in the presence of children or youth; - g.
 Refrain from using, possessing, or being under the influence of alcohol at any time while volunteering; - h.
 Refrain from posing any health risk to children or youth (i.e., no fevers or other contagious situations); and, - i.
 Refrain from touching a child or youth in a sexual or other inappropriate manner.